rust-formal-methods/rust-formal-methods.github.io/src/welcome.md

 ## March Meeting (March 28th, 2022)

-Celina Val and Daniel Shwartz-Narbonne will present their work on [RMC](https://github.com/model-checking/rmc) (Rust Model Checker), a tool they have been developping at Amazon.
+Celina Val and Daniel Schwartz-Narbonne will present their work on [RMC](https://github.com/model-checking/rmc) (Rust Model Checker), a tool they have been developing at Amazon.

 Details forthcoming!